 Small business owners in the Golden State know how important it is to stay up to date on minimum wage regulations.
 You want to make sure you’re complying, of course.
-But staying aware of upcoming changes also lets you better plan for the future of your business.
+But staying aware of upcoming changes in the California minimum wage also lets you plan better for your business’ future.

 That’s why we put together this quick guide with what you need to know about the minimum wage in California.